-The Mozilla foundation, which drives the Firefox browser development, uses Bugzilla as their bug tracking system to organise information flows in a process of bricolage.
+The Mozilla foundation, which drives the Firefox browser development, uses Bugzilla as their bug tracking system to organize information flows in a process of bricolage.
 In Bugzilla, bug reports are assigned a status, which indicates the progress that has been made with the resolution of the bug.
-Bugs reported by outsiders will have the status "unconfirmed" and only insiders with the so-called "can-confirm privilege" can turn this status into "new".
+Bugs reported by outsiders will have the status 'unconfirmed' and only insiders with the so-called 'can-confirm privilege' can turn this status into 'new'.
 Next, someone will be asked to take ownership of the bug.
-If this person accepts the bug turns from "new" into "assigned".
-After that the bug may or may not be "fixed" and once it has been fixed solution will be verified before the bug report is closed (cf. Masmoudi et al. 2009).
+If this person accepts, the bug turns from 'new' into 'assigned'.
+After that the bug may or may not be 'fixed' and once it has been fixed the solution will be verified before the bug report is closed (cf. Masmoudi, den Besten, de Loupy, & Dalle, 2009).

 It is important to note that not all bugs can be fixed.
 Sometimes, a bug is orphaned (remains unclassified, unanswered, unresolved) or abandoned.
 One of the reasons for abandoning a bug is that it reports a known issue on which people are already working.
-In that case, it will be declared a "duplicate."
-Alternatively it may be decided that the problem reported is not a real problem and in that case the bug will be closed with a line saying "works for me."
+In that case, it will be declared a 'duplicate'.
+Alternatively, it may be decided that the problem reported is not a real problem and in that case the bug will be closed with a line saying 'works for me'.
 Apart from changing the status of bugs, another important activity of the people participating in the bug resolution process on Mozilla's Bugzilla is to map out the mostly technical dependencies among bugs.
-A bug is said to "depend on" another bug if the resolution of the former is only possible after the issue identified in the latter has been resolved.
-Inversely, a bug is said to "block" another bug if the resolution of the latter is only possible after the issue identified in the former has been resolved.
-Together the dependencies among bugs form a bug report network (Sandunsky et al., 2004).
+A bug is said to 'depend on' another bug if the resolution of the former is only possible after the issue identified in the latter has been resolved.

+Inversely, a bug is said to 'block' another bug if the resolution of the latter is only possible after the issue identified in the former has been resolved.
+Together, the dependencies among bugs form a bug report network (Sandusky, Gasser, & Ripoche, 2004).
 Hence, by identifying dependencies, participants contributing to the discussion forum associated with a bug work together to resolve this bug in a network.
 Once verified and confirmed, the bug becomes a shared concern for the people working collectively and collaboratively on it.